riot/riot/doc/guide/index.md

 Observable is a generic tool to send and receive events.
 It's a common pattern to isolate modules without forming a dependency or "coupling".
 By using events a large program can be broken into smaller and simpler units.
 Modules can be added/removed/modified without affecting the other parts of the application

-A common practice is to split the application into single core and multiple extensions.
+A common practice is to split the application into a single core and multiple extensions.
 The core sends events any time something remarkable happens: new item is being added, existing item being removed or something is loaded from the server.

 By using the observable the extensions can listen to these events and react to them.
 They extend the core so that the core is not aware of these modules.
 This is called "loose coupling".

 These extensions can be custom tags (UI components) or non-UI modules.

-Once core and the events are carefully designed the team members to develop the system on their own without disturbing others.
+Once core and the events are carefully designed the team members are enabled to develop the system on their own without disturbing others.

 [Observable API](/riotjs/api/#observable)

 ## Routing

-Riot router is a generic tool to take care of URL and the back button.
+Riot router is a generic tool to take care of the URL and the back button.
 It's the smallest implementation you can find and it works on all browsers including IE8.
-It can do following:
+It can do the following:

 1. change the hash part of the URL,
 2. notify when the hash changes and
 3. study the current hash.

-You can place routing logic everywhere.
-To custom tags or to non-UI modules.
-Some application frameworks make router a central component that dispatches work to the other pieces of the application.
-Some take milder approach where URL events are like keyboard events, not affecting the overall architecture.
+You can place routing logic everywhere; in custom tags or non-UI modules.
+Some application frameworks make router a central element that dispatches work to the other pieces of the application.
+Some take a milder approach where URL events are like keyboard events, not affecting the overall architecture.

-Every browser application need routing since there is always an URL on the location bar.
+Every browser application needs routing since there is always an URL in the location bar.

 [Router API](/riotjs/api/#router)